valerachuk/OnProcessNetworkDisabler/README.md

 # OnProcessNetworkDisabler

-OnProcessNetworkDisabler is a simple utility written on C# that disables all enabled network adapters when any of specified processes are running.
+OnProcessNetworkDisabler is a simple utility written in C# that disables all enabled network adapters when any of specified processes are running.
 Disabled network adapters will be enabled when processes are not running.

 ## Table of contetnts